udacity/create-your-own-adventure/english/new-years/new-years.md

 He was obviously angry about something.
-It could be the horrible smell that was coming from the [raccoon in the corner.](../raccoon-corner/raccoon-corner.md)
+It could be the horrible smell that was coming from the [raccoon in the corner.](../raccoon-corner/raccoon-corner.md) Or it could be the smell of [rubber burning]. (../rubber-burning/rubber-burning.md)